Wells Fargo boosts adviser force as rivals' numbers decline

-(Reuters) - Wells Fargo & Co’s (WFC.N) U.S. brokerage business bolstered its adviser force in the final quarter of 2012, helping to expand the company’s client asset base at a time when rival firms have seen more advisers walk out the door.
+Jan 11 (Reuters) - Wells Fargo & Co’s U.S. brokerage business bolstered its adviser force in the final quarter of 2012, helping to expand the company’s client asset base at a time when rival firms have seen more advisers walk out the door.

 The company said on Friday its Wells Fargo Advisors unit grew by 247 advisers in the three months ended Dec 31, bringing its total U.S. force to 15,414 advisers - a net gain of 151 advisers from the year prior.